5 New Year’s Resolutions to Better Manage Your Money in 2023

 To use a credit builder card properly, it’s advised that you stay comfortably within your credit limit and maintain a low level of credit utilisation, as well as pay off any outstanding balance in full wherever you’re able.
 These cards encourage spending (and then quickly repaying) little and often, which over time, will help slowly build your credit score.

 However, because of their high-interest rates, it’s important that you’re sure you can use these cards as described above.
 Otherwise, your debts may actually spiral, negatively impacting your credit score and negating the very reason you got the card in the first place.

 5. Don’t Be Afraid to Ask For Help

 This is an important one.
 If ever you feel like your debts are getting on top of you, there are people and organisations out there who can help you, and you don’t have to go through it alone.
-Citizens Advice, for instance, has a wealth of resources and information on the topic, as well as debt advisors who you can talk to if things are getting out of hand.

 Don’t bottle things up either.
 This piece of advice might not immediately help bring your debt under control and improve your credit score, but talking to friends and family members about your situation can act as a seriously helpful outlet.